Skip to content

 Start with 100 real visitors arriving at your site.
 By the time GA4 has processed them, you are left with approximately 13.
 Here is how each layer works.

 Under GDPR and the ePrivacy Directive, any website using cookies for analytics must obtain explicit user consent before firing tracking scripts.
-The average consent rejection rate across EU markets is approximately 35%.
-In Germany and the Netherlands, it regularly exceeds 50%.
+The average consent rejection rate across EU markets is approximately 55%.
+In Germany, it regularly exceeds 65%.
+In the Netherlands, 60%.

 When a visitor clicks “Reject” on your cookie banner, GA4 never loads.
 That visitor does not exist in your analytics.
 No pageview, no session, no event.
 They are invisible.